heapwolf/through2-join/README.md

 # SYNOPSIS
-Produce a stream of intersecting data of two or more delimited json streams.
+Produce a stream of intersecting data from two or more delimited json streams.

 # EXAMPLE
 ```js